This post contains affiliate links.

 This tireless prioritizing of style has brought us such classics as the Ford F-150, the Jurassic Park replica Jeep Wrangler, and the trail racer ATV just to name a few.
 This is a tall order to fill, to say the least.

-The bright neon green and black contrast give the Wild Thing an overall sleek presentation.
-Still, it was clear that the total focus was not on the outward appearance on this particular occasion but rather on making a minimalistic concept that would appeal to users based on its utility rather than its looks.
+The bright neon green and black contrast gives the Wild Thing an overall sleek presentation.
+Still, it was clear that the total focus was not on the outward appearance on this particular occasion but instead on making a minimalistic concept that would appeal to users based on its utility rather than its looks.

 Again, if this is not an issue for you or if you happen to feel that the look is something that you personally admire, feel free to disregard this criticism in its entirety.